barryclark/jekyll-now/_posts/2022-03-12-canarytoken-fun.md

 <img width="600" src="/images/cynary_token_list.png">
 </p>

 The incidents presented above, also have a nice presentation as [JSON](/assets/posts/canary_token.json).
 That will help to drill down and learn from the incidents.
-To work with the JSON-data I'll relay on jq.
+To work with the JSON-data I'll rely on jq.

 ### Useragents
 It seems that Python and mostly python 2.27.1 were the favorite languague to create an automated token validation tool (well this language kicks ass).
 To avoid duplicates we will represent them as unique data: